flyve-mdm/glpi-plugin/_posts/static/2017-11-15-installation.md

 Flyve MDM runs on GLPI 9.1.1 and later.
 It depends on inventory features of FusionInventory for GLPI.
 You need FusionInventory 9.1+1.0 or later.
 The version depends on the version of GLPI you're planning to setup.

-The general steps to properly configure the whole infrastructure are :
+The general steps to properly configure the whole infrastructure are:

 * install GLPI
 * install FusionInventory and Flyve MDM plugin for GLPI